How To Kill Your Wife’s Husband

 “God, I love Jennifer so much!
 But I can’t live like this any longer!”…It got bad.
 We decided that we should divorce and just move on with our lives separately.
 We were just too different.
 She didn’t know me any longer.

-Because of me learning about my value in Christ, that I’m so loved He would actually die for me (see Romans 5:8), I, in turn, developed a backbone to be able to stand up to certain behaviors which were not okay.
+Because of me learning about my value in Christ–that I’m so loved He would actually die for me–I, in turn, developed a backbone to be able to stand up to certain behaviors which were not okay.
 Only now, I was attempting to enforce these needed changes with love and respect.
 I didn’t throw fits any longer or drink to cover up my frustrated feelings.

 And just in the nick of time, God saved my marriage!
-Not when I wanted Him to–despite my constant pleading–but when He was ready to!
+Not when I wanted Him to–despite my constant pleading–but when He was ready!
 HE SAVED IT!
-JENNIFER AND I ARE NOW CLOSER THAN EVER!
+JENNIFER AND I ARE CURRENTLY CLOSER THAN EVER!

 My wife is going to be reading this, so I want to say something to her directly:

 Happy anniversary, baby.
 Look how far we’ve come!
 We were just kids trying to play house in the beginning, but God has molded both of us into our true image.
-I know that He will continue to do so until we both go Home to be with Him, uninterrupted.
-I thank God for you every day and for the protection He’s had on us and our family.
+I know that He will continue to do so until we both go Home.
+I thank God for you every day and for the protection He’s had on our family.
 I love you more than I can possibly express in typed words.
 Even though this is my gift, my most finely-crafted sentences would fall short in attempting to explain just how much you mean to me.
 I’m so glad we never gave up!
 I’m so glad we pushed through!
-I’m so glad God taught us both how to forgive like Jesus!
-I promise you from this day forward, I will do my best, every single day, to show you how much I love you.
-I already know I will fail at times, but I promise that I’ll never, ever, ever stop trying to make you understand, and feel, just how special you are to me.
-New Matt and New Jennifer are going to do amazing things together!
+I’m so glad God taught us both how to forgive as Christ has forgiven us!
+We are going to do amazing things together!
 I love you so much!
 Not just today, but always and forever!